Powered by MOMENTUM MEDIA

 PROMOTED CONTENT

-Michael Brown, an associate professor from Monash’s School of Physics and Astronomy, said the return of the first stage booster was a “technical triumph that has caught public attention”.
+Michael Brown, an associate professor from Monash University’s School of Physics and Astronomy, said the return of the first stage booster was a “technical triumph that has caught public attention”.

-“The test flight represents a milestone on the path towards a fully reusable rocket that can lift 100 tons of payload into orbit,” he said.
+“The test flight represents a milestone on the path towards a fully reusable rocket that can lift 100 tonnes of payload into orbit,” he said.

 “The reusability of Falcon rocket boosters has helped SpaceX reduce costs and dominate the commercial launch market.
 Increasing reusability and minimising the refurbishment required before relaunching could further reduce costs with Starship.